maikfichtenkamm/MinesweaperWithASPandBayes/README.md

 - python minesweeper_bot.py -asp-own
 - python minesweeper_bot.py -asp-dis

 After that, you need to press F10 to start the Bot.
+The abbreviations stand for:
-bs: Bayesian Network approach
+- bs: Bayesian Network approach
-asp-own: my own developed asp file
+- asp-own: my own developed asp file
-asp-dissertation: approach from the dissertation: Stepwise Debugging inAnswer-Set Programming:Theoretical Foundations and Practical Realisation by Jörg Pührer.
+- asp-dissertation: approach from the dissertation: Stepwise Debugging inAnswer-Set Programming:Theoretical Foundations and Practical Realisation by Jörg Pührer.

 At the moment, I have not received a feedback for using the code of an dissertation.
 Therefore, the code for the last option is not published yet (the asp file).